-The psychology department offers the Associate of Arts and the Bachelor of Arts programs in a 2-and-2-degree format.
-This means that students first complete the two-year Associate of Arts degree, and then go into the Bachelor of Arts program for two more years.
-A student may stop after earning the A.A. or may go on to a variety of other Bachelor’s programs, at SKC or elsewhere.
+The SKC Psychology department offers two degrees, the Associate of Arts degree and the Bachelor of Arts degree.
+These programs are offered in a 2-and-2-degree format.
+This means that students first complete the two-year Associate of Arts degree, followed by the Bachelor of Arts program for two more years.
+A student may stop after earning the A.A. or may go on to a variety of other Bachelor degree programs, at SKC or elsewhere.

 The psychology department is small.
 Classes seldom have more than 25 students, and a more likely size is 10-15 students.
 In the Bachelor of Arts program, classes are even smaller.
 This allows students to receive individualized attention throughout their education, and the relationships built through advising and mentoring are unique strengths of the program.
 Additionally, students have the opportunity to develop significant supportive relationships amongst themselves as they go through the psychology program at SKC.